George C. Creal Jr., P.C.,

 (770) 961-5511

-Focused on Service, Dedicated to Winning, and Committed to Our Clients: The Clayton County DUI Lawyers You Deserve:
+Focused on Service, Dedicated to Winning, and Committed to Our Clients: The Clayton County DUI Lawyers You Deserve

-We have handled thousands of DUI cases, had hundreds of DUI arrests reduced to non-DUI traffic offenses and reckless driving prior to trial, and won over a hundred of DUI Jury Trials.
-Unlike other DUI firms, we have Valuable Not Guilty Jury Trial Experience!
-Ask other lawyers when was the last time they heard a jury say "Not Guilty" in a DUI Case.
-You will be surprised at how many so-called "experts" cannot give you a straight answer.
+We have handled thousands of DUI cases, had hundreds of DUI arrests reduced to non-DUI traffic offenses and reckless driving prior to trial, and won over a hundred DUI Jury Trials.
+Unlike other DUI firms, we have valuable Not Guilty Jury Trial Experience!
+Ask other lawyers when was the last time they heard a jury say “Not Guilty” in a DUI Case.
+You will be surprised at how many so-called “experts” cannot give you a straight answer.

-For Our Firm, Communication is Essential:
+For Our Firm, Client Communication is Essential

-A Georgia DUI is Serious and May Include Serious Jail Time:
+A Georgia DUI is Serious and May Include Serious Jail Time

 Even for a 1st DUI you can be fined up to $1000.00 plus up to 40% tacked on as court costs.
 You can spend up to 12 months in jail, do 40 to 240 hours of community service, be subject to drug and alcohol testing for one year and serve 12 months of reporting probation.
 Also, your license can be suspended anywhere from 120 days to 5 years.

 Advice as to who you decide to hire as your Clayton County DUI lawyer: 1) Don’t hire a DUI lawyer based solely on price.
-Sometimes the cheapest lawyer--especially if they plea you to a DUI you don't deserve at the first opportunity--can be the most expensive.
+Sometimes the cheapest lawyer–especially if they plea you to a DUI you don’t deserve at the first opportunity–can be the most expensive.
 Cost per hour is the best way to compare lawyers.
-If a lawyer charges $1000, but only spends an hour on your case, that's $1000 dollars an hour!
-We, unlike bargain basement firms, spend an average of 10 hours on every DUI case 2) Ask any attorney that you speak with whether he/she has tried any DUI jury trials and how many not guilty verdicts he/she has received in the past 2 years; 3) Ask any attorney that you speak with whether he/she has studied police field sobriety training manuals and breath test machine, owner's and area supervisor's manuals.
+If a lawyer charges $1000, but only spends an hour on your case, that’s $1000 dollars an hour!
+We, unlike bargain basement firms, spend an average of 10 hours on every DUI case 2) Ask any attorney that you speak with whether he/she has tried any DUI jury trials and how many not guilty verdicts he/she has received in the past 2 years; 3) Ask any attorney that you speak with whether he/she has studied police field sobriety training manuals and breath test machine, owner’s and area supervisor’s manuals.
 If not, they cannot adequately cross examine DUI police officers or breath test operators.
-A DUI lawyer who can't answer these questions is not ready for a real DUI jury trial and is not worth your time and money.
+A DUI lawyer who can’t answer these questions is not ready for a real DUI jury trial and is not worth your time and money.

-Our DUI Attorneys Help You Get Back on Track:
+Our DUI Attorneys Help You Get Back on Track

 We will take care of your DUI case so you can have your life back.
 Our initial consultation is always free and we will send a DPS ALS license hearing request letter for free as long as you pay the State Department of Driver Services $150.00 filing fee.

-We've handled all types of DUI cases including those with or without breath and blood test results, refusals of blood, breath or urine tests, and cases with and without Standardized Field Sobriety Evaluations.
+We’ve handled all types of DUI cases including those with or without breath and blood test results, refusals of blood, breath or urine tests, and cases with and without Standardized Field Sobriety Evaluations.
 We have handled DUI accidents and DUI fatalities, DUI Drugs, Fleeing and Eluding the police, aggressive driving, marijuana possession, serious injury by accident, felony, and misdemeanor obstruction.
-There is no set of facts our Clayton County DUI attorneys haven't seen at least once.
-Through our experience we have honed our DUI defense skills into a fine-tuned, methodical process that leaves no stone unturned and has the potential to win any type of Clayton County drunk driving case.
+There is no set of facts our Clayton County DUI attorneys haven’t seen at least once.
+Through our experience, we have honed our DUI defense skills into a fine-tuned, methodical process that leaves no stone unturned and has the potential to win any type of Clayton County drunk driving case.
 Do not try to handle your DUI alone.

 A Clayton County DUI lawyer is standing by.
-Call TODAY (404) 333-0706 or email us at firm@georgialawyer.com for a FREE CONSULTATION.
+Call TODAY (404) 333-0706 or email us at [email protected] for a FREE CONSULTATION.

-Clayton County DUI Court Information:
+Clayton County DUI Court Information

 The State Court of Clayton County in the Clayton Judicial Circuit is a state level trial court with limited jurisdiction covering misdemeanor criminal cases such as DUI and Marijuana possession less than an ounce and traffic violations.
 Criminal charges in the Clayton County State Court are prosecuted by the Office of the Solicitor General.
-The State Court of Clayton County is located at:

 Tasha M. Mosley, Solicitor General